 I need him like the axe needs the turkey; the final image even is loaded - the snake sleeping like a contented penis by it's two huge apple balls, rattling it's baby rattle --the warning implied that desire's quenching leads only to more problems ahead with screeching children - problems which Sturges has no interest in (thank goodness, Sturges films are mostly child-free).
-I even love the James Harvey Criterion liner notes where he discusses the way childhood innocence survives only in the form of the Ralph Bellamy effect, creating prudes with small town homey naivete just waiting to get took, but that cynicism in turn must turn back towards the innocent, not only for an easy route but one that's genuinely forward, rather than back again to the same old lair, now crusted over with so much blood it's hard to tell what's still fresh, and the result is so slow poisoning.
+I even love the James Harvey Criterion liner notes where he discusses the way childhood innocence survives only in the form of the Ralph Bellamy effect, creating prudes with small town homey naiveté just waiting to get took, but that cynicism in turn must turn back towards the innocent, not only for an easy route but one that's genuinely forward, rather than back again to the same old lair, now crusted over with so much blood it's hard to tell what's still fresh, and the result is so slow poisoning.

 (1932) Dir.
 Howard Hawks